 Furthermore the Irish government has identified the medical technology sector as one of the key drivers of industrial growth for the future.
 They provide a wide range of supports to encourage and foster this growth, not least Health Innovation Hub Ireland (HIHI).
 Connecting new products with people qualified to test them.
 Which are for example industry and clinical teams – through usability, pilot and validation studies.
 This supports the development of new healthcare technologies, in real-life clinical settings.

 Organising our hospitals into hospital groups linked to a primary academic partner brings the right people together.

 The move worldwide is towards personalised healthcare that empowers the patient, largely through connected health.
 There is unparalleled potential in this to reduce the burden on acute settings.
 Broadly speaking, this could mean there are fewer patients attending hospital and more care takes place in the community.
-This is the direction that we should be taking our health service in and HIHI can help with that.
+This after all is the direction that we should be taking our health service in and HIHI can help with that.

 Ireland has combined exports from our life sciences and ICT sectors of over €140 billion annually.
 The health service needs products to meet its particular needs and enterprise needs guidance from qualified users on developing products.
-We can positively leverage the strengths of enterprise to deliver innovation into our health system, while creating an international reputation for Ireland as a leader in connected health development.
+We can positively leverage the strengths of enterprise to deliver innovation into our health system.
+This while creating an international reputation for Ireland as a leader in connected health development.